Lotusland: The Blue Garden

-Bromeliads gardens
+The Bromeliad Garden

-Here bromeliads cover the ground between large coast live oaks (Quercus agrifolia).
+This garden has bromeliads covering the ground between large coast live oaks (Quercus agrifolia).
 Other notable plants include a branched pygmy date palm (Phoenix roebelinii), Trithrinax brasiliensis palms and giant ponytail palms (Beaucarnea recurvata).

 Butterfly gardens

-Featuring varieties of flowering plants that support butterflies and other insects.
+This garden space features varieties of flowering plants that support butterflies and other insects.

 The Cactus Garden

-Cactus garden featuring a collection of columnar cacti begun in 1929 by Merritt Dunlap.
-Over 500 plants, representing about 300 different species of cacti in geographically organized groups.
+The Cactus Garden featuring a collection of columnar cacti begun in 1929 by Merritt Dunlap.
+This garden has over 500 plants, representing about 300 different species of cacti in geographically organized groups.
 Notable specimens include species of Opuntia from the Galapagos Islands, Armatocereus from Peru and a complete collection of the genus Weberbauerocereus.
 Accent plants include Fouquieria columnaris (boojum tree), dry-growing bromeliads and several Agave species.
-The garden was designed by Eric Nagelmann and opened in 2004.
-A recent addition in 2014 completed Nagelmann's design.
+In 1966 a cacti collector promised Ganna Walska his collection be given to her for Lotusland after his death.
+It wasn't until after Walska's death that the cacti collection was given to Lotusland in 2001.
+The garden was designed by Eric Nagelmann and reopened in 2004.
+A recent addition to the garden in 2014 completed Nagelmann's design.

 Cacti and euphorbias gardens

-A collection of cacti and euphorbias, including a mass of golden barrel cacti (Echinocactus grusonii) and large, weeping Euphorbia ingens.
+The main house is located right next to these gardens.
+There is a collection of cacti and euphorbias, including a mass of golden barrel cacti (Echinocactus grusonii) and large, weeping Euphorbia ingens planted on either side of the house's front door.

 The Cycad Garden

-Lotusland has over 900 specimens of cycads, with nine of the eleven living genera and more than half of the known species represented.
-The collection includes three Encephalartos woodii, among the world’s rarest cycads and extinct in the wild.
+The Cycad Garden was originally completed in 1979 with a collection of over 200 species of cycads.
+The collection has since expanded to over 900 specimens of cycads, with nine of the eleven living genera and more than half of the known species represented.
+The collection includes three Encephalartos woodii, among the world's rarest cycads and extinct in the wild.
+These can be found beside a reflecting pool.